Paranormal Entity: Plot

 Thomas asks the previous owner of the house if anyone named Maron ever lived there, but the previous owner does not recognize the name.
 Thomas hears Samantha screaming and rushes to the bathroom to find her lying topless in the bathtub, severely traumatized.
 Ellen wakes after hearing thuds from outside.
 In the living room camera, she is seen standing in the archway with a knife before returning to her bedroom.
 Thomas wakes up after hearing a door slam shut, and finds that Ellen has slit her wrists, weapon still in hand.
 She is taken to the hospital.

-Thomas and Sam are left at home when psychic, Dr. Edgar Lauren (Norman Saleet), arrives.
+Thomas and Sam are left at home when psychic, Dr. Edgar Lauren, arrives.
 He explains that there is a powerful dark entity in the home and that Samantha is the focus of its attention.
 He says that the entity gained entry into the home when Ellen attempted to contact the spirit of David.
 Dr. Lauren explains that "maron" is Old Germanic for "nightmare", a creature similar to the incubus, a demon that rapes women in their sleep.
 The psychic agrees to help evict the entity and the video fades to black.

 After a pause, the camera's POV shows the doctor's bleeding head and blank face, fallen on the floor and "looking" toward the lens.
 Thomas is heard panicking.
 He grabs the camera after hearing Samantha's scream and runs to her bedroom.
 The house is in disarray.
 Thomas finds his sister naked and levitating in her room, covered in blood, being raped by an invisible demon.
 He drops the camera and runs out of the room to find help.
 A gurgling noise is heard off-screen, and an unseen figure (heavy breathing can be heard), picks up the camera and focuses it on Samantha's lifeless face.

 Thomas is charged with Samantha's rape and death and is sentenced to life.
 Not long after, he commits suicide.